Tupolev Tu-22M

-The Tupolev Tu-22M (Туполев Ту-22М; NATO reporting name: Backfire) is a supersonic, variable-sweep wing, long-range strategic and maritime strike bomber developed by the Tupolev Design Bureau in the 1960s.
+The Tupolev Tu-22M (Туполев Ту-22М; NATO reporting name: Backfire) is a Soviet nuclear capable, supersonic, variable-sweep wing, long-range strategic and maritime strike bomber developed by the Tupolev Design Bureau in the 1960s.
 The bomber was reported as being designated Tu-26 by Western intelligence at one time.
 During the Cold War, the Tu-22M was operated by the Soviet Air Forces (VVS) in a missile carrier strategic bombing role, and by the Soviet Naval Aviation (Aviatsiya Voyenno-Morskogo Flota, AVMF) in a long-range maritime anti-shipping role.

+The Tu-22M was first used for conventional bombing by the Soviet Union in the Soviet–Afghan War.
+Russia has flown the Tu-22M on bombing missions in the First Chechen War, Russo-Georgian War, intervention in the Syrian civil war, and Russo-Ukrainian war.
+On 1 June 2025, Ukraine's Operation Spiderweb drone attack destroyed four Tu-22Ms at Belaya air base.

+The aircraft has been forward-deployed to the Turkmen SSR, Syria, and Iran.
+Soviet and Russian Tu-22Ms have typically patrolled, carried out simulated attacks in, and been intercepted over the Baltic Sea, and occasionally the North Pacific.

+Under the Nunn–Lugar Cooperative Threat Reduction program, the 60 Tu-22Ms inherited by the Ukrainian Air Force were dismantled by 2006.
 In 2024, the Russian Air Force had 57 aircraft in service, according to the 2024 Military Balance report by International Institute for Strategic Studies.
-However, in 2023, Ukraine's Main Directorate of Intelligence estimated that Russia had only 27 aircraft in operable condition.
+However, Ukraine's Main Directorate of Intelligence estimated that Russia had only 27 aircraft in operable condition in 2023.

 Development

 A painting depicting the loading of Raduga Kh-15 missiles on a Tu-22M rotary launcher.
 The bomber depicted is an early Tu-22M2, with distinctive air intakes.

 In 1962, after the introduction of the Tupolev Tu-22, it became increasingly clear that the aircraft was inadequate in its role as a bomber.
 In addition to widespread unserviceability and maintenance problems, the Tu-22's handling characteristics proved to be dangerous.
 Its landing speed was 100 km/h greater than previous bombers and it had a tendency to pitch up and strike its tail upon landing.
 It was difficult to fly, and had poor all-round visibility.
 In 1962, Tupolev commenced work on a major update of the Tu-22.
 Initially, the bureau planned to add a variable-sweep wing and uprated engines into the updated design.
 The design was tested at TsAGI's wind tunnels at Zhukovsky.

 During this time Sukhoi developed the T-4, a four-engine titanium aircraft with canards.
 A response to the XB-70, it was to have a cruise speed of 3,200 km/h, requiring a major research effort in order to develop the requisite technologies.
 Tupolev, whose expertise was with bombers, offered the Soviet Air Force (Voyenno-Vozdushnye Sily, VVS) a massively updated version of the Tu-22.